 What a crock.

 You know what’s easy?
 Doing what everyone else is doing.
 Giving up at the first sign of adversity.
 Abandoning a marriage instead of doing the messy work of making it better.
-Drinking or flushing our problems away when the consequences of our actions become too hard.
-Abdicating our parenting responsibilities to someone else.
+Drinking or eating or flushing our problems away when the consequences of our actions become too hard.
+Abdicating our parental responsibilities to someone else.
 Living by rules that don’t exist.